-- To accelerate the pace of integration of health and social care services across the Cwm Taf Morgannwg region. - To review the projects and programmes delivered through Integrated Care Fund and Transformation Funding to ensure they are delivering the outcomes we need and that essential services are sustainable going forward. - Continue to support the Test Trace Protect programme, supporting the Regional Strategic Oversight Group and Incident Management Team established to coordinate and oversee our response to the pandemic.
+- To accelerate the pace of integration of health and social care services across the Cwm Taf Morgannwg region to enhance integrated planning and service delivery of health and social care services with Cwm Taf Morgannwg University Health Board. - To review the projects and programmes delivered through Integrated Care Fund and Transformation Funding to ensure they are delivering the outcomes we need and that essential services are sustainable going forward. - Continue to support the Test Trace Protect programme, supporting the Regional Strategic Oversight Group and Incident Management Team established to coordinate and oversee our response to the pandemic.